icpc/ccs-specs/readme.md

   notification object format) previously embedded in the [Contest API](contest_api).
   The Contest API and Contest Package Format now reference this document for all shared object definitions.
+- Renamed object sections in JSON Format from plural to singular (e.g.
+  "Problems" to "Problem"), renamed "File" to "File reference" and "Notification object" to "Notification", and updated all cross-references accordingly.

 ## References